istarwyh/agentUniverse/README.md

 **agentUniverse is a multi-agent framework based on large language models.** It provides flexible and easily extensible capabilities for building individual agents.
 The core of agentUniverse is a rich set of multi-agent collaborative pattern components (serving as a collaborative pattern factory), which allows agents to perform their respective duties and maximize their capabilities when solving problems in different fields; at the same time, agentUniverse focuses on the integration of domain experience, helping you smoothly integrate domain experience into the work of intelligent agents.🎉🎉🎉

-**🌈🌈🌈agentUniverse helps developers and enterprises easily build powerful agents at the domain expert level to work collaboratively for you.**
+**🌈🌈🌈agentUniverse originates from the real-world financial business practices of AntGroup (https://github.com/antgroup), dedicated to assisting developers and enterprises in effortlessly constructing domain-expert-level intelligent agents that collaborate to accomplish tasks.**

 ![](docs/guidebook/_picture/agent_universe_framework_resize.jpg)